TNB Smart Grid Initiatives

 DMS to ADMS conversion

 Advanced Distribution Management System (ADMS) is a software platform integrating numerous utility systems, which provide automated outage restoration and optimization of distribution grid performance.
-This will translate to higher reliability, reduced technical losses, enhanced work safety, shortening service restoration time during outages and increasing grid resiliency to natural disasters and other threats that could disrupt the flow of power to the end user.
+This will translate to higher reliability, reduced technical losses, enhanced work safety, shortened service restoration time during outages, and increasing grid resiliency to natural disasters and other threats that could disrupt the flow of power to the end-user.

-This initiative is in line with TNB’s commitment towards Goal 8 of UN Sustainable Development Goals (SDG) and Shared Prosperity Vision (SPV) 2030’s Strategic Thrusts 2 (Key Economic Growth Activity) to build resilient key economic sectors in the areas of green economy and renewable energy.
-Smart Meters can drive productivity & digital innovation, and serve to improve efficiency and provide new customer experiences through digitalization.
+This initiative is in line with TNB’s commitment toward Goal 8 of UN Sustainable Development Goals (SDG) and Shared Prosperity Vision (SPV) 2030’s Strategic Thrusts 2 (Key Economic Growth Activity) to build resilient key economic sectors in the areas of green economy and renewable energy.
+Smart Meters can drive productivity & digital innovation, and serve to improve efficiency and provide our customer experiences through digitalization.